cmorten/deno-rollup/examples/yaml/README.md

-# Example
+# yaml

-This is a basic example to show Rollup usage withing Deno.
+This is a basic example to show Rollup usage with the `yaml` plugin.

-The Rollup config is defined in the `./rollup.config.ts` file, and specifies that we wish to created ES bundles from our code in the `./src` directory, including source maps.

-The code in `./src` is fairly trivial, but makes use of typescript, dynamic imports, URL imports (from the std library) and the Deno namespace, in order to demonstrate the bundling capabilities of Rollup with Deno.

 ## Usage